GraysonSpidle/Base256uMath/README.md

   auto code = Base256uMath::add(number, sizeof(number), another, sizeof(another), dst, 10);

   // Most functions return an error code.
 None of them throw any exceptions.
-  // An enumeration of error codes can be found at Base256uMath::ErrorCodes
+  // An enumeration of error codes can be found at Base256uMath::ErrorCodes.
+  // Function documentation will also tell you what codes the function can return.

   switch (code) {
   case Base256uMath::ErrorCodes::OK: